PrincetonUniversity/lucid/examples/p4_bmv2_examples/Lucid-overview.md

 Lucid is an event-based data-plane language.
 It is imperative and syntax is similar to c++ or rust.
 It has domain-specific constructs inspired by P4, but is higher level, more expressive, and simpler.

-*Advice for agents programming in Lucid.* When developing in Lucid, work incrementally.
+*Advice for programming in Lucid.* When developing in Lucid, work incrementally.
 Write the program first and type-check it, then fix errors, then generate a test spec (consider using a Python helper script if it is complicated).
 Do not try to plan or pre-compute the complete solution.

 ## Contents
 - [Basic features](#basic-features) — the core primitives, with a complete small example